 At CWC, we believe that safe, clean, and affordable water is a human right, not a privilege.
 Our organizing and advocacy work, community collaborations, and organizational culture all reflect a concern for equity, mutual respect, appreciation for diversity, and environmental and social justice.
 We are looking for candidates who share our values, who bring a willingness to contribute to our mission and to the growth of a new organization, and who are open to developing their skills.

-The Community Organizer position is a regular, full-time, exempt employee position that will be primarily responsible for conducting CWC’s organizing and base-building work in communities in the Northern Central Coast Region (primarily Monterey, Santa Cruz, San Benito counties and parts of Santa Clara County).
+The Community Organizer position is a regular, full-time, exempt employee position that will be primarily responsible for conducting CWC’s organizing and base-building work in communities in the San Joaquin Valley.
 All employees at CWC are “at will.”
-This position will report directly to the CWC Director of Community Solutions, Heather Lukacs and will work closely with other CWC staff, community partners and allies.
+This position will report directly to the CWC Director of Organizing, Erica Fernandez and will work closely with other CWC staff, community partners and allies.

 Organizing and Base-Building:

-- Engage, train, and support local community leaders and advocates from low-income communities and communities of color throughout the Salinas Valley and surrounding areas as part of CWC’s local-, regional- and state-level organizing and advocacy campaigns
+● Engage, train, and support local community leaders and advocates from low-income communities and communities of color throughout the San Joaquin Valley and surrounding areas as part of CWC’s local-, regional- and state-level organizing and advocacy campaigns.

-- Coordinate community engagement planning, logistics, and outreach for community advocacy days in Sacramento and actions throughout the Salinas Valley and surrounding areas.
+● Lead and coordinate community engagement planning, logistics, and outreach for community advocacy days in Sacramento and actions throughout the San Joaquin Valley and surrounding areas.

 Foster an environment that promotes trust and cooperation amongst CWC staff, community members, and affiliate organizations.

-- Actively participate in CWC fund development activities, such as donor drives, online appeals, and other events.
+● Actively participate in CWC fund development activities, such as donor drives, online appeals, and

-- Other duties as assigned by the Co-Executive Directors.
+● Other duties as assigned by the Executive Director.